emacs-exordium/exordium/README.md

 and OS X including in -nw mode, but it should work on Windows as well.
 It is modular and customizable.
 It is not a starter kit, it is a hacker kit.

-Note: the name of the repo has changed.
-If you had previously cloned it you should do a `git remote set-url origin https://github.com/philippe-grenet/exordium.git` in your repo.

 If you are looking for a good generic Emacs configuration to start with, you might want to check these links:
 [Emacs Prelude](https://github.com/bbatsov/prelude),